TrifectaKS/planner-generator/README.md

 * Automatically expands partial date ranges to complete weeks.
 * Updates the dates inside each generated planner.
 * Supports weeks that cross:
   * Months
   * Years
 * Automatically displays the month and year based on the **Sunday/end date** of each week.
 * Generated planners are stacked vertically below the template.
 * Preserves the original template.
+* **Multiple template selections**: Select multiple templates to contribute different layers.
+* **All matching nodes updated**: When multiple nodes share the same layer name, all are updated.
+* **Optional visibility toggling**: Automatic month and week selection visibility in calendars section.

 ---